 Pristine, vintage signal path

 Capsule → JFET → output capacitor → transformer.
 That is the entire signal path.

 The circuit has no input capacitor.
-The only capacitor directly in the audio path is the output cap, which is either a high-grade, US-made metallized polypropylene part from Sonic Craft, or (when the HPF is engaged) a film-and-foil polypropylene part from Reliable's AudioCap series.
+The only capacitor directly in the audio path is the output cap, which is either a high-grade, US-made metallized polypropylene part from Sonic Craft, or (when the HPF is engaged) a film-and-foil polypropylene part.
 Note that the HPF cap is not paralleled across the output cap; only one of these two output caps is active at a time.

-The custom-wound transformer that we offer bundled with this kit provides excellent performance: flat frequency response (within 1dB) from 20Hz
+The MP6.5 transformer option provides excellent performance: flat frequency response (within 1dB) from 20Hz

 –20kHz, with a musically appropriate level of 2nd harmonic distortion.
 3rd harmonic distortion (the bad kind) is 10dB lower than 2nd harmonic.

-If the following discussion is overwhelming, we strongly recommend choosing our custom transformer.
+If the following discussion is overwhelming, we strongly recommend choosing the MP6.5 transformer.
 All the circuit R&D work was done with our transformer; it delivers field-proven performance at a great price, and is the easiest of all these options to install.

 If you choose a transformer we have not tested, be aware that your results might be unexpectedly bad.
 See the first transformer below as an example.

 The stock transformer in the ST55/GT55/Luna/etc is not appropriate for T84-55 circuit.
 We measured and heard a surprisingly strong low-pass filter effect from this transformer when used with our circuit: e.g., -10dB @ 10kHz.
 See the purple trace in the graph above.

 If you re-use the GT/Sterling transformer with the T84-55 circuit, your microphone will be unpleasantly dull and dark sounding, even with a bright capsule.